PengTang2025/modified_transformer_to_visualize_attention/README.md

 ## 🔍 Example

-Full code and training logic can be found in the [transformer_copy project](https://github.com/PengTang2025/transformer_copy)
+Full code and training logic can be found in the [transformer_copy project](https://github.com/PengTang2025/transformer_copy) and [transformer seq2seq with piglatin](https://github.com/PengTang2025/TransformerSeq2Seq-CopyTask-with-AttentionVis-CustomPigLatin)

 ```python
 from coderlayer_with_attn import TransformerEncoderLayerWithAttn, TransformerDecoderLayerWithAttn